-Recently, I was speaking with a commercial pool owner.
+Recently, I spoke with a commercial pool owner.
 He told me that he had a purple color on the walls of his pool.
 With just a couple of questions, I could determine the problem.
 I also suggested a simple way to remove the color from the pool.
-However, the basis for the problem was a bit different- it’s back to the basics of water chemistry to find a viable long term solution to the problem.
+However, the basis for the problem was a bit different- it’s back to the basics of water chemistry to find a viable long-term solution to the problem.

-There are many courses available (check with NSPF at www.nspf.org) and hundreds of books.
-So this will be a short look into the most common causes of skin irritation caused by water quality-and the solutions.
+Many courses and hundreds of books are available (check with NSPF at www.nspf.org).
+So this will be a brief look into the most common causes of skin irritation caused by water quality-and solutions.

-In this simplified view there are probably 4 primary likely causes for skin irritation:1) Chlorine/bromine related.2) pH related.3) Bacterial rashes.4) Overuse.
+In this simplified view, there are probably four likely primary causes for skin irritation:1) Chlorine/bromine related.2) pH related.3) Bacterial rashes.4) Overuse.

 Often I hear people describe that they have a rash.
-They have been to the doctor and the doctor has told them that they are allergic to chlorine.
-Although I am sure that this condition does exist, it does not make sense in about 99% of the cases– -maybe 99.9%.
-If this person that has concluded that they are allergic to chlorine, then how are they able to take a shower or wash their hands or, heaven forbid, drink water with chlorine?
+They have been to the doctor, who told them they are allergic to chlorine.
+Although I am sure this condition does exist, it does not make sense in about 99% of the cases– -maybe 99.9%.
+If this person has concluded that they are allergic to chlorine, how can they take a shower or wash their hands or, heaven forbid, drink water with chlorine?

 Chemically, the active chlorine in swimming pool water is the same chemical as the chlorine in drinking water.
-Depending on the pool, the community and other factors, I have seen many cases where there is less total chlorine in a commercial pool than there is in the municipal water system.
-Wait!
+Depending on the pool, the community, and other factors, I have seen many cases where there is less total chlorine in a commercial pool than in the municipal water system.
+But, wait!
 I do understand that the opposite is very, very true.
-There are many well maintained municipal water systems compared to poorly maintained swimming pools where the opposite is true as well.
+There are many well-maintained municipal water systems compared to poorly maintained swimming pools, and the opposite is true.

 So, what is important here?
-The first step to determining the source of the rash is to determine the quality of the swimming pool and spa water.
+The first step to determining the source of the rash is to assess the quality of the swimming pool and spa water.
 The recommended ranges may vary a little from one area or state to another, but generally, the recommended Free Available Chlorine level should be about 1-5ppm.
-Many pools operate very effectively at levels around 1 ppm.
-There are many factors to be considered to determine the optimal range for a specific application.
+Many pools operate very effectively at levels around one ppm.
+Many factors must be considered to determine the optimal range for a specific application.

 What is Free Available Chlorine?

-When you dissolve any source of chlorine in clean (lets go to the extreme-distilled/purified) water, you get Free Available Chlorine.
+When you dissolve any source of chlorine in clean (let us go to the extreme-distilled/purified) water, you get Free Available Chlorine.
 Free Available Chlorine is what kills bacteria, viruses, algae, etc. FAC is very effective for killing and oxidizing many organics in the water.
-Unfortunately, when the first munchkins jump into the water, sweat, body oils and other organics combine with that good Free Available Chlorine and create Combined Chlorine or Chloramines.
+Unfortunately, when the first munchkins jump into the water, sweat, body oils, and other organics combine with that good Free Available Chlorine and create Combined Chlorine or Chloramines.

-The problem with Choramines is that they don’t kill nearly as quickly and effectively and they cause irritation.
+The problem with Choramines is that they don’t kill nearly as quickly and effectively and cause irritation.
 As little as .2 ppm of Chloramines can cause eye and sinus irritation!
-So, when I go swim without my goggles and my eyes are irritated as soon as I swim a length of the pool- – most of the time the problem is Chloramines in the water.
-Unfortunately, the average person says” too much chlorine!”
-But the reality is that there actually may be not enough Free Available Chlorine to keep the pool sanitary-although the pool smells like “chlorine”
+When I go swimming without goggles, and my eyes are irritated as soon as I swim a length of the pool- – most of the time, the problem is Chloramines in the water.
+Unfortunately, the average person says,” too much chlorine!”
+But the reality is that there may not be enough Free Available Chlorine to keep the pool sanitary-although the pool smells like “chlorine.”

 Free Available Chlorine plus Combined Chlorine equals Total Chlorine.
-You must be able to test for 2 of the 3 factors in order to properly maintain the pool or spa.
+Therefore, you must be able to test for 2 of the three factors to maintain the pool or spa properly.
 Most health departments require testing with a DPD test kit.
-You may have an automated system that measures the sanitizer effectiveness with electronic probes, but even then the system should be checked for accuracy with a DPD test kit.
-The DPD test kits turns the test water shades of a pink or purple to determine the amount of chlorine in the water.
-Each kit is a little different, but generally you use one test solution to test for Free Available Chlorine and another test solution to find either the Chloramine or the Total Chlorine level.
+You may have an automated system that measures the sanitizer’s effectiveness with electronic probes, but even then, the system needs checking for accuracy with a DPD test kit.
+The DPD test kits turn the test water shades pink or purple to determine the amount of chlorine in the water.
+Each kit is a little different, but you generally use one test solution to test for Free Available Chlorine and another to find either the Chloramine or the Total Chlorine level.
 Remember – Free plus Chloramines equals Total.

 So, the Free and the Total readings should be the same.
-If they are not the same, then you have Chloramines- bad choramines!
+If they are not the same, then you have Chloramines- bad chloramines!

-However, one other related issue is testing of the chlorine level if you suspect an extremely high chlorine level.
-In this situation, the DPD test will bleach out giving you a zero or low reading when the chlorine level goes over about 12 ppm.
+However, another related issue is testing the chlorine level if you suspect an extremely high one.
+The DPD test will bleach out in this situation, giving you a zero or low reading when the chlorine level goes over 12 ppm.

 If you suspect that problem, 1) dilute the test water with distilled water and retest or 2) use an OTO test kit.
 This test kit is not generally approved for commercial applications because it does not give you a free chlorine reading–only a total chlorine reading.
-However, OTO will not bleach out– it turns darker yellow then brownish red, etc, If you get a bright yellow or brown reading with OTO, then your chlorine level is well beyond 10ppm.
+However, OTO will not bleach out– it turns darker yellow than brownish red, etc… If you get a bright yellow or brown reading with OTO, your chlorine level is well beyond 10ppm.

-The rule of thumb is that for every 1 ppm of chloramines in 10,000 gallons of water, you add 10ppm of free chlorine.
-It depends what type of chlorine you are using to determine the dose.
-But for example, for a 10,000 gallon pool with 1 ppm of chloramines, I would add 1 pound of Calcium hypochlorite or 1 gallon of swimming pool bleach (sodium hypochlorite).
+The rule of thumb is that for every one ppm of chloramines in 10,000 gallons of water, you add 10ppm of free chlorine.
+It depends on the type of chlorine you use to determine the dose.
+But for example, for a 10,000-gallon pool with one ppm of chloramines, I would add 1 pound of Calcium hypochlorite or 1 gallon of swimming pool bleach (sodium hypochlorite).

-Obviously, this raises the chlorine level temporarily, so you generally do NOT do this while there are swimmers in the water.
-The best time is in the evening, after the pool is closed.
+This raises the chlorine level temporarily, so you generally do NOT do this while swimmers are in the water.
+The best time is in the evening after the pool is closed.

-Alternatives (Ozone & UV) were listed above, plus there are non chlorine shock treatments that do not raise the chlorine level, but they will oxidize the chloramines and allow swimmers to re-enter the pool after 15 minutes.
-However, these treatments are a bit more expensive, and if you are using an automated sensor system (ORP), they will throw off the accuracy of the ORP reading for a while.
+Alternatives (Ozone & UV) were listed above, plus there are non-chlorine shock treatments that do not raise the chlorine level, but they will oxidize the chloramines and allow swimmers to re-enter the pool after 15 minutes.
+However, these treatments are a bit more expensive, and if you use an automated sensor system (ORP), they will reduce the ORP reading accuracy for a while.
 They will also give a false high DPD total chlorine reading for several hours.

-I know it’s illogical, but let’s jump to #4, Overuse, in order to gain a bit of perspective.
+I know it’s illogical, but let’s jump to #4, Overuse, to gain a bit of perspective.
 Although eye irritation that you notice immediately is most often due to chloramines, if your kids come home with red eyes after spending the day at the pool– it is quite possible that the water is well balanced.
-If you stand with your eyes open under the shower for a couple of hours, your eyes are going to hurt, also.
-But it’s an overuse issue– you are washing all of the natural moisture away from the eye, causing irritation regardless of the water quality.
-So, in order to diagnose the problem, we need more information than just that someone has red eyes or skin irritation.
+Likewise, if you stand with your eyes open under the shower for a couple of hours, your eyes will also hurt.
+But it’s an overuse issue– you are washing all of the natural moisture away from the eye, irritating regardless of the water quality.
+So, to diagnose the problem, we need more information than just that someone has red eyes or skin irritation.

 About the author.
 J Kevin Tucker

-I have been working in and around swimming pools for almost all of the past 40 years.
+I have worked in and around swimming pools for the past 40 years.

-Like many people in the industry, I started lifeguarding, coaching and teaching swimming lessons.
-I ran, operated, maintained and programmed pools – mostly large heavily used pools- for over 15 years.
+Like many people in the industry, I started lifeguarding, coaching, and teaching swimming lessons.
+I ran, operated, maintained, and programmed pools – primarily large, heavily used pools- for over 15 years.
 For the last commercial pool that I ran, I grew the programs from summer enrollment of about 200 to a summer enrollment of about 1900 in 5 years.
 I was certified and taught everything from infants to scuba.
 I trained hundreds of instructors.
-I have taught aquatic exercise classes (in the late 70s and early 80s) and have conducted aquatics classes for people with disabilities.
+In addition, I have taught aquatic exercise classes (in the late 70s and early 80s) and have conducted aquatics classes for people with disabilities.

-I worked for BioLab, one of the largest swimming pool chemical manufacturers, for 10 years providing sales, troubleshooting and training for distributors, dealers and consumers in the US west of Ohio for residential and commercial applications.
+I worked for BioLab, one of the largest swimming pool chemical manufacturers, for ten years, providing sales, troubleshooting, and training for distributors, dealers, and consumers in the US west of Ohio for residential and commercial applications.